himalayaashish/ML_in_production/README.md

 #### This project focuses on end-to-end development and deployment of ml models in production using MlOps framework,docker and flask.
 ###### I utilized advanced mlops techniques, applying tensorflow, flask, docker and docker-compose.

-###### To know the best model with best parameter I have used gridsearchCV algorithmns and XGBoost has scored the best.
 ---